 Fabulous Old Testament Allegories

-The idea that humans developed up from a lower form and struggled to graduate into the intelligence and ethical level of modern Man is basically a modern myth developed in a growing pique against religious oppressive in the intellectual and social realms.
+The idea that humans developed up from lower forms and struggled to graduate into the intelligence and ethical level of modern Man is basically a modern myth developed in a growing pique against religious oppressive in the intellectual and social realms.
 See: Origin of Modern Geology